Why Do People Cheat

-Why do we hurt the person we care about so much?
+Why Do People Cheat and Why do we hurt the person we care about so much?
 Why not leave instead of hurting your partner?
-In this episode, Sherley and Kira discuss what often provokes infidelity, detaching, accountability, putting energy towards positive things, and choosing the right path.
+In this podcast episode, Sherley and Kira discuss what often provokes infidelity, detaching, accountability, putting energy towards positive things, and choosing the right path.
 We help you understand the “why” behind cheating, how to avoid being the person who cheats, cheating styles, and working through being the person who has been cheated on.
 We walk through setting the tone for what we want, listening to our gut, and the importance of communication.

 - Why not leave instead of hurting your partner?